 - Shame and failure are not good motivators.

 What is commonly misunderstood is why some people are subject to addiction and others are not.
 There are countless examples of people who have experienced the use (sometimes long term) of addictive substances yet did not become addicts.
 Studies have shown that thousands of veterans returning from Vietnam were heavy heroin users while there.
 Most came home and never used again.
 Others came home addicts.
-The point is that if you are disposed to addiction, you likely won’t be come one.
+The point is that if you are not disposed to addiction, you likely won’t become one.
 Being disposed though isn’t necessarily biological or genetic.
 It could be completely psychologicial in part due to previous trauma.
 In the case of the Vietnam veterans, it may well have been PTSD.
 Some believe it may be a biological marker.
 Others believe it is due to other environmental factors.
 Some studies suggest that nearly 60% of drug addicts were victims of sexual abuse at a young age.
 What is not in dispute however is that a large majority of addicts suffer from some form of emotional or psychological trauma resulting in their need to mask it with drug use.
 Unfortunately, it works.
 At least long enough for some to become addicted, then the problem is compounded.
 This is why we often see rehabilitation services offer something called dual-diagnosis therapy.
 One part to deal with addiction, the other to deal with the psychological problems that brought it on in the first place.

 It is not realistic or fair to expect government to pay for these services.
 After all, government resources are challenged at all levels.
 It can be argued that rehabilitation services should take a higher priority than others, but this is not likely to occur in the near future.
 What the government can do however is do a much better job of educating people on all alternatives.
 The insurance industry is the next level of hope, but we all know the challenges occurring with that at this time.
 It is also unrealistic to expect an insurance company to pay for services it knows to be a money loser.
 They are in business to provide a wide variety of health services.
 If they were forced to pay for the necessary services for all addicts, they simply wouldn’t have enough money in their pool to pay for other medical services for the rest of us.
 In this, I’m not aware of any viable solutions other than perhaps charitable endeavors.
 There are some, but many are religiously affiliated and nearly always follow the conventional twelve step models.